Deepak-147/zoom-token/README.md

    `$ touch .env`

-1. Add the following code to the `.env` file, and insert your Zoom SDK App's Key and Secret found on the App Credentials page in the Zoom App Marketplace:
+1. Add the following code to the `.env` file, and insert your credentials for the two apps configured on the [Zoom App Marketplace](https://marketplace.zoom.us/develop/create):

    ```
    ZOOM_SDK_KEY=YOUR_SDK_KEY_HERE